uyuni-project/uyuni-rfc/accepted/00062-hub-xmlrpc-api.md

 * Topology exposure functionality: also expose Proxies

+* Multicasting convenience feature: avoid repeat parameters if they are identical for all targeted Servers

 * More Multicasting options:
   * Additional idea 1: Group-addressed relay (GAR): similar to client-addressed relay, but based on groups (not spanning Servers)
   * Additional idea 2: Server-addressed relay (SAR): programmer wants to call a method on a certain Server.
 Hub receives the call, it relays it to the right Server and brings back results once done